 Second, we collect data on firms' expenditures on R&D (both internal and external) from the Annual Survey on the Means dedicated to Research and Development (R&D survey).
 Among other information, the R&D survey provides information on the labor costs included in R&D expenditures and the share of R&D expenses that are outsourced.
-It also provides information on whether the firm has introduced technologically new or improved products or services on the market or implemented new or improved production processes due to the R&D activity and reports the number of patents filed during the year of R&D activity.

-Third, we use the Information and Communication Technology survey (ICT survey), which informs on the relationship between ICT training and technology diffusion within firms.
+It also provides information on firms' innovation activities.
+Third, we use the Information and Communication Technology survey (ICT survey), which describes the relationship between ICT training and technology diffusion within firms.